emilianoyoung/ai/_posts/_archive/2019-12-05-the-co-founder-of-deepmind-is-joining-google-to-work-on-ai-and-its-applications.md

 ---
 category: news
 title: "The co-founder of DeepMind is joining Google to work on AI and its applications"
 excerpt: "Now, it seems that there's more activity on the horizon.
 The co-founder of DeepMind, Mustafa Suleyman, announced in a tweet today that he will be leaving DeepMind and moving to Google.
-While both companies, DeepMind and Google, are owned by Alphabet, Suleyman will now be joining Google directly.
-After a wonderful decade at DeepMind, I’m very ..."
+While both companies, DeepMind and Google, are owned by Alphabet ..."
 publishedDateTime: 2019-12-05T19:56:00Z
 sourceUrl: https://www.neowin.net/news/the-co-founder-of-deepmind-is-joining-google-to-work-on-ai-and-its-applications
 type: article